-“MARSHALL LAW” — This is a comic book, not a jurisdiction.
-As the comic title, it is a play on words.
-But now people start writing “marshall law,” confusing the “law man,” “marshall,” with “martial” as in “military,” and “martial law” of course being military takeover.
+“MARSHALL LAW” — This is a game character, not a jurisdiction.
+As the character, it is a play on words.
+But now people start writing “marshal(l) law,” confusing the “law man,” “marshal,” with “martial” as in “military,” and “martial law” of course being military takeover.

 “PANTY ANTE” — “Penny ante,” is used as a descriptive for anything with a low threshold of entry, from low-stakes poker, where you ante up for a penny.
-What kind of poker this guy is playing, we aren’t sure.
+What kind of poker this guy is playing, we can only make an educated guess at.

 “EXPONENTIAL CHANGE” — Every change nowadays seems to be “exponential,” or “geometric,” which is apparently the same thing.
 Somehow this word has escaped math class and gotten out into the public, when people really need to say something like “really big” or “pretty darn big” or “Golly!”